Reciprocal Link Checker

 - User behavior.

 Search engines examine the relevance of the content and whether it's authentic.
 Secondly, it looks at the links of your site with other websites.
 Thirdly it examines how visitors react to the content on your site.
-No one except the search engines staff know exactly how search engines do ranking and the importance given to links.
+No one except the search engines staff knows exactly how search engines do ranking and the importance given to links.
+You can also check whether your site gets ranked or not with our google index checker.

-If we open a page of Wikipedia we may notice a number of word level links in it; also a list of references.
+If we open a page of Wikipedia we may notice a number of word-level links in it; also a list of references.
 These are external links to Wikipedia.
 If your web content has similar links and reciprocal links to authentic sites; search engines will rank your site.
-However if you have irrelevant reciprocal links to spam link farms, your site will get penalized.
-Therefore stay away from spam links; they will eventually hurt you as search engines are smart.
+However, if you have irrelevant reciprocal links to spam link farms, your site will get penalized.
+Therefore stay away from spam links by checking them with SEO link checker; they will eventually hurt you as search engines are smart.

-As a website owner you should read on how to get links to my website and selling links on my website.
+As a website owner, you should read on how to get links to my website and sell links on my website.